-Much of the original Grout property in Kirby still remains intact, and has been owned since 1963 by Marc Poulin.
+Much of the original Grout property in Kirby remains intact, and has been owned since 1963 by Marc Poulin.
 On part of the farm—fields that once provided feed for the Grout family’s cattle—golfers now enjoy the scenic, nine-hole Kirby Golf Course, which opened in 2001.

 Mr. Poulin, now 86 years old, made his living logging large tracts of forest throughout the region, and in real estate deals.
-At one time he purchased a township near Jackman, Maine, and in a short time he turned a profit by selling the land to a paper company.
+At one time he purchased a township near Jackman, Maine, and in a short time, he turned a profit by selling the land to a paper company.
 On the Kirby property, he operated a company called Rus-Tique Brik, which he sold to a Quebec firm.
 The June 14, 1974, edition of the Montreal Gazette advertised the product as “now produced in Montreal.”
 The antique looking bricks were made of a dense aggregate concrete.
 In its heyday, 20,000 to 30,000 bricks were produced each day at the Kirby site and were dried in two large gas kilns located in the barn.

 For over 200 years, the Grout–Poulin land in Kirby has been a property to be proud of, graced with the spirit of hard work, successful industry, and public service—and perhaps there are other spirits too.
-Although Mr. Poulin disavows that there is any sort of ghostly presence haunting his house, his children and grandchildren tell stories of spooky sounds and eerie shadows that have recurred through all of the generations that have lived in the home for the last half century.
+Although Mr. Poulin disavows that there is any sort of ghostly presence haunting his house, his children and grandchildren tell stories of spooky sounds and eerie shadows that have recurred through all the generations that have lived in the home for the last half century.

 It is believed that a woman who fell down a back stairway (the remnants of the stairway are now walled up) died in a bedroom in the old portion of the house.
 Four bedrooms are in that ell of the house, but they are used very seldom by family or visitors.

-When Marc and Marietta Poulin moved their large family to the home, the youngest children were in third and fourth grade, and their bedrooms were located in the back portion of the house.
-On one occasion while going to bed, the two children opened the door to the ell, and heard a person moving in one of the rooms, but there was nobody there.
+When Marc and Marietta Poulin moved their large family to the home, the youngest children were in third and fourth grade, and their bedrooms were in the back portion of the house.
+On one occasion while going to bed, the two children opened the door to the ell, and heard a person moving in one room, but there was nobody there.
 Consequently, the two children slept into their high school years on a couch and a cot in the downstairs section of the house, refusing to sleep upstairs.

-Recently, the caregiver who spends days with the elderly Mr. Poulin said that during times when her employer is napping in the afternoon, it is not unusual for her to hear footsteps over the kitchen, where the old bedrooms are located.
+Recently, the caregiver who spends days with the elderly Mr. Poulin said that when her employer is napping in the afternoon, it is not unusual for her to hear footsteps over the kitchen, where the old bedrooms are located.

 Sylvia Dodge was born and raised in St. Johnsbury.
 She has worked as an editor at the Journal Opinion, a weekly newspaper in Bradford, and at The Caledonian-Record, a daily newspaper in St. Johnsbury.
 She currently is employed as Director of Career and College Counseling at Lyndon Institute, and before that, worked as a guidance counselor at Craftsbury Academy.
 She has a passion for local history, gardening, and all things that have to do with the out-of-doors.